-Configuration
+Configuration reference

 Config.yaml

-While Estafette‘s goal is to keep as much control as possible with the individual application in the .estafette.yaml
+While Estafette‘s goal is to keep as much control as possible with each individual application build pipeline through the .estafette.yaml

 manifest, unavoidably there's some configuration that needs to be done centrally.
 This configuration is stored in the config.yaml